Valyay/use-react-amplitude/README.md

 ### useTrackOnMount

-Hook is called after the component is mounted
+Hook is called after the component is mounted.

 | Prop        | Type | Required     |
 |   :----:    |    :----:   |   :---:       |